 Nitrogen is quickly used up by nearby plants.
 It also deteriorates rapidly and is leached out of soil by rain.
 This deterioration is largely a function of moisture and temperature.
 As temperatures rise, there tends to be less organic matter in soil.
 As moisture increases, so does organic matter.
 This is why it is so important in our hot, dry California weather to regularly add compost to our gardens and landscapes.

-Finally, if you are like many gardeners who plant marigolds to deter pests, be sure to plant them away from any legume crops.
-The same chemicals that make marigolds beneficial can also interrupt the nitrogen-fixing capabilities of legumes, such as peas and beans, though I have not yet found any scientific proof.
+Finally, if you are like many gardeners who plant marigolds to deter pests, you may want to plant them away from any legume crops.
+It is rumored that the same chemicals that make marigolds beneficial can also interrupt the nitrogen-fixing capabilities of legumes, such as peas and beans, though I have not yet found any scientific proof.